 Dunedin is a major New Zealand city and a learning centre for many students.
 It has a youthful vibrancy, yet an incredibly charming old world feel with it’s beautiful historic buildings.
 As you head north and enter the coastal Otago landscape, the whole view changes very quickly.
 The drive continues with the Pacific Ocean on your right and that most classic of New Zealand scenes, mobs of sheep.

-Travelling Dunedin to Lake Tekapo – Fleurs Place and Moearki Boulders
+Travelling Dunedin to Lake Tekapo – Fleurs Place and Moeraki Boulders

 After a 45 minute drive the first sign for the fishing village Moeraki comes into sight.
 Now, its important to note that the actual village is NOT where the same-named famous boulders are located – In fact, they’re 5 minutes away following highway SH1.